RedHat-Israel/ROSE/docs/course_materials/exercises/05_Control_structures/homework_while.md

 Create a file *while_average.py*

-Write a Python program that gets integer numbers from the user in a loop (use 'input'),<br>
+Write a Python program that gets integer numbers from the user in a loop (use 'input').<br>
 The loop should break when the user enters the number 0.<br>
-At the end, the program should print the sum and the average of the numbers.
+In the end, the program should print the sum and the average of the numbers.

 For example: